- Gluten is found in foods like bread, pasta, cereals, flour, cakes and biscuits.

 It is possible to be sensitive to ingredients used in cosmetics, but this has nothing to do with coeliac disease specifically.
 If you experience skin irritation when using any cosmetics, discontinue use and visit your GP.

 Gum on envelopes

 The Post Office and envelope manufacturers have assured us that the gum used on envelopes and stamps is gluten free and safe for people with coeliac disease.

 The British Dental Association has told us that they are not aware of any toothpaste that contains gluten.

 Gluten only causes a problem for people with coeliac disease if it is eaten.
 Even if toothpaste did contain gluten it would be very unlikely that you would swallow enough of it to cause a reaction.

-We would recommend that you check the ingredients list and contact the manufacturers directly if you have concerns about toothpaste.
+If you have concerns about toothpaste, we'd recommend that you check the ingredients list and contact the manufacturers directly.